yodaluca23/zotify/README.md

 | MacOS           | `/Users/<USERNAME>/Library/ApplicationSupport/Zotify/config.json` |
 | Linux           | `/home/<USERNAME>/.config/zotify/config.json`                     |

-Using --config-location does not set the config location permanently, it must be called each time if not in the default location.
+Using -cl / --config-location does not set the config location permanently, it must be called with Zotify each time if not kept in the default location.

-To log out, just remove the configuration file.
-Uninstalling Zotify does not remove the config file.
+To log out, just remove the configuration file and credentials file.
+Uninstalling Zotify does not remove either.

 ### Output format